-SERIES CAPACITOR F2014 \$43-55 \$9

-Targeted Total cost LTD cost

-completion (\$ millions) (\$ millions)
+F2015 Targeted completion \$49-58 Total cost (\$ millions)1 \$13 LTD cost2 (\$ millions)

-STATION (SASC) (\$ millions) (\$ millions)

 Construct a 500 kV series capacitor station adjacent to the existing transmission lines 5L71 and 5L72, which run between Mica Generating Station and the Nicola Substation near Merritt.
 The capacitor station will increase the transmission capacity of the lines and allow the Mica Generating Station to securely deliver its full station output with the new generating units 5 and 6 in place.